They want it, can’t afford it and may have to cut into their kids’ inheritance to pay for it.

 Increasingly, the move is to dip into children’s inheritance to get the job done.

-At least, that’s the word from Nationwide Financials Services, which has a report out saying 48% of U.S. adults aged 50 and over say their long-term care costs will cut into an inheritance, while 43% say they would prefer to use funds to pay for extended health care instead of handing junior a big inheritance check.
+At least, that’s the word from Nationwide Financials Services, which has a report out saying 48% of U.S. adults aged 50 and over say their long-term care costs will cut into an inheritance, while 43% say they would prefer to use funds to pay for extended health care instead of handing junior a big inheritance check.“A parent’s legacy to his or her children used to include leaving behind an inheritance,” says John Carter, director of distribution and sales for Nationwide Financial.
+“The escalating costs of health care and lack of proper planning have many Americans hoping just to break even and not be a burden to their children.”

 Folks in the poll, which was conducted by Harris Interactive, weren’t poverty stricken.
 Survey participants included 813 Americans with income of $150,000 or more.
 But 21% of study respondents said they can’t count on their children;s physical and financial support in retirement, and 78% of older Americans don’t want their kids burdened with mom and dad’s retirement issues.